Rack unit: Definition

 The rack unit size is based on a standard rack specification as defined in EIA-310.
 The Eurocard specifies a standard rack unit as the unit of height; it also defines a similar unit, horizontal pitch (HP), used to measure the width of rack-mounted equipment.
 The standard was adopted worldwide as IEC 60297 Mechanical structures for electronic equipment – Dimensions of mechanical structures of the 482.6 mm series, and defines the sizes for rack, subrack (a shelf-like chassis in which cards can be inserted), and the pitch of printed circuit boards/cards providing physical compatibility of technological equipment, typically in telecommunications.

 While a rack unit is defined as 1+3/4 in, a front panel or filler panel in a rack is not an exact multiple of this height.
-To allow space between adjacent rack-mounted components, a panel is 1/32 inches (0.03125 in) less in height than the full number of rack units would imply.
-Thus, a 1U front panel would be 123/32 inches (1.71875 in) tall.
-If n is number of rack units, the ideal formula for panel height is h = (1.75n − 0.031) for calculating in inches, and h = (44.45n − 0.794) for calculating in millimetres.
+To allow space between adjacent rack-mounted components, a panel is 1/32 in less in height than the full number of rack units would imply.
+Thus, a 1U front panel would be 1+23/32 in tall.
+If n is number of rack units, the ideal formula for panel height is h = 1.750n − 0.031 for calculating in inches, and h = 44.45n − 0.79 for calculating in millimetres.
 Manufacturing allows for dimensions with less precision.

 The 19-inch rack format with rack units of 1.75 in was established as a standard by AT&T around 1922 in order to reduce the space required for repeater and termination equipment in a telephone company central office.

 Configurations

-A typical full-size rack is 42U, which means it holds just over 6 ft of equipment, and a typical "half-height" rack is 18–22U, which is around 3 ft high.
+A typical full-size rack is 42U, which means it holds just over 6 ft of equipment, and a typical "half-height" rack is 18U–22U, which is around 3 ft high.